Preliminary remarks on Vaccines

 • remote monitoring and alerts (BluLog®)

-For more details on their use and configuration, refer to the specific guidelines and protocols provided by your OC.
+For detailed instruction on use and configuration, refer to your OC-specific guidelines and protocols.

 Stock management